oveddan/blog/content/posts/about-writing-a-blog.md

 +++

 Today was the final day of orientation for ITP.
-Thanks to the [residents](http://itp.nyu.edu/residents/) for giving us great workshops on
+Thanks goes out to the [residents](http://itp.nyu.edu/residents/) for giving us great workshops on
 [creating documentation](http://itp.nyu.edu/residents/doc-day-2017-documentation/) and [how to create a blog](http://itp.nyu.edu/residents/doc-day-2017-blog-setup/), then forcing us do it.